 There are many natural wonders around the world, that will leave you speechless.
-Bioluminescence is amongst the best of them.
+And bioluminescence is amongst the best of them.
 It is possible to see it at many different locations as there is bioluminescence all around the world.
-There are different forms of bioluminescence and all of them will easily fill you with wonder and astonishment.
+And while there are different forms of bioluminescence, all of them will easily fill you with wonder and astonishment.

 Bioluminescence around the World